A perforated eardrum is a tear or hole in the ear's tympanic membrane

 air pressure in the middle ear and the pressure in the environment are in balance.

-But things like flying in an
+But things like flying

-in pressure that can rupture an eardrum.
+change in pressure that can rupture an eardrum.

 Loud noises (acoustic trauma).
 Very loud noises, like an explosion,

 can create sound waves strong enough to damage the eardrum.
 Loud noise also can cause